tornado80/collaborative-whiteboard/Implementation_decisions.md

-We treat the canvas as several abstratc layers on top of each other.
+We treat the canvas as several abstract layers on top of each other.

 Only one layer is the ink layer which stores the points as a result of drawing on the canvas.